 — Anna Irrera (@annairrera) 16 July 2019

-Simon is a writer, journalist, and entrepreneur who creates content for a wide variety of publications.
-He is the senior editor for Ireland’s #1 tech site Irish Tech News and the editor-in-chief of CryptoCoin.News.
-He also writes regularly for:
+Firstly, Simon is a writer, journalist, and entrepreneur who creates content for a wide variety of publications.
+Secondly, he is the senior editor for Ireland’s #1 tech site Irish Tech News and the editor-in-chief of CryptoCoin.News.
+Lastly, he writes regularly for: